Othmar Spann: Early life

-Activism and Career
+Activism and career

 In 1928 he also became a board member of the Kampfbund für deutsche Kultur (KfdK).The first public event of the Kampfbund took place on February 23, 1929 in the auditorium maximum of the University of Munich, where he gave a speech about the cultural crisis of the present, which was well received in the media at the time.
 Spann called for the authoritarian corporate state as a “third way” between democracy and Marxism.
 However, due to differences with the organization’s leadership, he was expelled from the Kampfbund in 1931.

 From 1933 he was editor of the Ständisches Leben magazine, which was closely related to Nazism.
+On May 1st 1933, he became a secret member of the Nazi party.

 He supported the burning of books, but not the extent of anti-Semitism.
 Beginning in 1935, his ideas were increasingly attacked by Nazi organs.
 Between 1936 and 1938, when the NSDAP was banned in Austria, there was an illegal printing shop in his castle in Bergwerk.

 Repeatedly, Spann tried to draw the ruling powers' attention to his authoritarian theory of a corporate state, which he thought should be introduced immediately for the benefit of all.
 Around 1930, he also joined the Nazi Party.
 In 1933 the Austro-Hungarian social philosopher Karl Polanyi wrote that Spann had given Fascism its first comprehensive philosophical system, and that his idea of anti-individualism had become its guiding principle.